Somebody Told Me: Critical reception

 Billboard called the song "wildly infectious", and "as addictive as nickel slots".
 Blender asserted that the single is a "superb blaze of synthesizers and guitars that builds to the year's best one-liner: 'Somebody told me you had a boyfriend who looked like a girlfriend I had in February of last year.

 Entertainment Weekly hailed the single as "three smashingly punchy minutes of garage pop so tightly wound that singer Brandon Flowers seems to be accusing his girl of cheating on him with another woman."
 Rolling Stone said the single was a "nightclub anthem in the making" and continued, "the acid-tongued 'Somebody Told Me' blasts into outer space on a wave of synthesizers and singer Brandon Flowers' cheeky chorus."

 Michael Paoletta of Billboard praised the remixes done by, respectively, Josh Harris and King Unique for "maintaining the original song's integrity" but recommended readers to buy the album, Hot Fuss, rather than the single.

 In 2020, Paste ranked the song number six on their list of the 20 greatest Killers songs, and in 2021, American Songwriter ranked the song number three on their list of the 10 greatest Killers songs.

 Music video

 The music video for "Somebody Told Me", was filmed in February 2004 in California, and was directed by Brett Simon.
-It shows the Killers performing their song in the moonlight of a desert location, with a giant LED screen displaying scrolling characters and flashing images of their logo, as well as an alternate version of the video shot during the day.
+It shows the Killers performing their song in the moonlight of a desert location (the night scene turns to day during the ending chorus), with a giant LED screen displaying scrolling characters and flashing images of their logo, as well as an alternate version of the video shot during the day.
 The imagery in the video pays homage to that of "Crystal" by English alternative dance group New Order; the Killers named themselves after the fictitious band performing in the New Order video.